Masoud-Hatami/02_simple_AI_Agent_for_restaurant/README.md

-# Restaurant AI Assistant 🍕🤖
+# simple voice AI Restaurant AI Assistant 🍕🤖

 A conversational AI assistant for restaurants, built with Python and Google's Gemini model.
 It takes orders, answers questions, and interacts with customers using voice commands.